Image of the article about autolyse on Biancolievito

 WHAT IS AUTOLYSE

-Autolyse has been used for some years now in the everyday language when talking about bread, pizza, and leavened products.
+Autolyse has been used for years in everyday language when discussing bread, pizza, and leavened products.

 Autolyse is a chemical process discovered by French chemist Raymond Calvel where proteins in flour are broken into smaller segments thanks to the action of some enzymes naturally present in flour.
-Therefore, the result is a shorter and less “tangled” protein structure, which allows the formation of more elastic gluten in a shorter time.
+Therefore, the result is a shorter and less “tangled” protein structure, allowing more elastic gluten to form in a shorter time.

 HOW TO AUTOLYSE THE DOUGH

-Although the name is quite complicated, autolyze is really simple, and we can identify 3 fundamental steps on it.
+Although the name is quite complicated, autolyse is simple, and we can identify 3 fundamental steps.

 CREATION OF THE DOUGH

-In this first step, you will need to mix the flour with the liquids in the recipe.
-In Bread and Pizza, these liquids can be water, or Eggs, Milk, Cream, etc., in case you are preparing a leavened dough for Pastry.
+Mix the flour with the liquids in the recipe in this first step.
+In bread and pizza, these liquids can be water, eggs, milk, cream, etc., if you prepare a leavened dough for a pastry.
 For best results, I recommend you reach a hydration rate of about 55% – 58% of the flour weight (550gr/580gr of liquid for 1kg of flour), up to 65% in the case of wholemeal flour.
-If the recipe requires a higher quantity of liquids, you can add them in the following kneading stage.
+If the recipe requires more liquids, add them in the following kneading stage.

 In this phase, it is crucial: